 If you need more precision, such as under IFR, or you like a north-up map, you can do this with raw numbers.
 Most GPS units abbreviate the desired track as DTK, which is 270 in our example.
 They can also show your current track, usually abbreviated TRK.
 Let’s say that with the north wind, your track is 260.
 Even though you might be centered on course right now, your current heading will have you drift south of course at a 10-degree angle.

 Fix the issue by turning 10 degrees right.
 Check your track.
-If it’s 270, this new heading will keep you on course.
-If 10 degrees was too much, your track might read 272.
+If it’s 270, the new heading will keep you on course.
+If your track is now 272, 10 degrees was too much.
 Turn back to the left two degrees.
 Keep doing this until track and desired track match.
 Continue making corrections as you fly and you’ll stay perfectly on course to your destination.

 There are other GPS data fields such as track angle error (TKE) and cross-track error (XTK) that can come in really handy, especially under IFR.
 Some digital HSIs show a track indicator right on the compass rose.
 Some apps show a suggested heading that takes into account forecast winds.
 However, those are just a starting point, not a final heading.

 Also, remember the GPS is supplemental if you can look outside.
 That’s where your eyes should be most of the time if you’re not in the clouds.

 And if you can look outside, consider traveling in something other than a straight line from A to B. It can be a lot more fun.”